programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ## Introduction

 This tutorial will introduce you to word embeddings (WEs) and manifold learning, which will help us to find and explore structure in a corpus of nearly 50,000 short texts using an  *unsupervised* approach: we do not make use of keywords or existing classifications, relying entirely on the title and abstract provided by a doctoral candidate’s home institution at the time they completed their research.
-Both techniques are much more computationally demanding than their predecessors—(very) broadly, [Latent Direchlect Analysis](https://programminghistorian.org/en/lessons/topic-modeling-and-mallet) and [PCA](https://programminghistorian.org/en/lessons/clustering-with-scikit-learn-in-python#3-dimensionality-reduction-using-pca)—but the benefit is significantly more powerful methods for analysing both individual texts and whole corpora.
+Both techniques are much more computationally demanding than their predecessors—(very) broadly, [Latent Dirichlet Analysis](https://programminghistorian.org/en/lessons/topic-modeling-and-mallet) and [PCA](https://programminghistorian.org/en/lessons/clustering-with-scikit-learn-in-python#3-dimensionality-reduction-using-pca)—but the benefit is significantly more powerful methods for analysing both individual texts and whole corpora.

 A [standalone Jupyter notebook](https://github.com/jreades/ph-word-embeddings/blob/main/Embeddings.ipynb) that can be [run in Google Colab](https://colab.research.google.com/github/jreades/ph-word-embeddings/blob/main/Embeddings.ipynb) is available on [GitHub](https://github.com/jreades/ph-word-embeddings).